metosin/malli/docs/function-schemas.md

 ## Generative testing

 Like [clojure.spec](https://clojure.org/about/spec) demonstrated, we can use [test.check](https://github.com/clojure/test.check) to check the functions at runtime.
+For this, there is `:malli.core/function-checker` option.

 ```clj
 (require '[malli.generator :as mg])